 Some additional interesting sites related to geologic maps:

 1) Trace with a red pencil the major unconformity shown on the map.
+Be careful to trace it throughout the map area.

 2) What type of unconformity is it (disconformity, angular unconformity or nonconformity)?